ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/scouts-bsa-activity-topics/index.md

     A. What happened during the experiment.
     B. How the evidence supported or contradicted your hypothesis.
     C. Whether the experiment raised any new questions for you.
-    E. Whether something unexpected happened during the experiment.
+    D. Whether something unexpected happened during the experiment.
 Tell how what happened might suggest about a future experiment on this same phenomenon.
 2. Create a report that describes your hypothesis, experiment, and conclusions.
 (For guidance, see “Report Format Options” earlier in this section.)
 {{/requirements}}

 **Resources**

 Theodore Gray.
-Theo Gray’s Mad Science: Experiments You Can Do at Home—But Probably Shouldn’t.
+Theo Gray’s Mad Science: Experiments You Can Do at Home- But Probably Shouldn’t.
 Black Dog & Leventhal Publishers, 2011.

 Robert Bruce Thompson.
 Illustrated Guide to Home Chemistry Experiments: All Lab, No Lecture.
 O’Reilly Media, 2008.

 Using your favorite search engine online (with your parent’s or guardian’s permission), enter search terms EepyBird, Mythbusters, and “Diet Coke and Mentos.”

 # Supernova Activity Topic: Technology